Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Analysis of the MSFQ Policy

-Based on \Cref{remark:ex-first} and \eqref{eq:et1l}, we can see that our $\E[T_1^L]$ formula depends on the first and second moments of $S_k$ and $N_1^L\square S_k$.
+Based on \Cref{remark:ex-first} and \eqref{eq:et1l}, we can see that our $\E[T_1^H]$ formula depends on the first and second moments of $S_k$ and $\Sigma(N_1^H, S_k)$.
 It is easy to see that the first and second moments of $S_k$ is $\E[S_k]=1/\mu_k$ and $\E[S_k^2]=2/\mu_k^2$.
-We can compute $\E[N_1^L \square S_k]=\E[N_1^L]/\mu_k$ because $N_1^L$ is independent from the job sizes.
-Lastly, to compute $\E[(N_1^L\square S_k)^2]$, we have
+We can compute $\E[\Sigma(N_1^H, S_k)]=\E[N_1^H]/\mu_k$ because $N_1^H$ is independent from the job sizes.
+Lastly, to compute $\E[\Sigma(N_1^H, S_k)^2]$, we have

-Similarly, it suffices to compute first and second moments of $S_1/k$ and $(N_2^S-k+1)\square (S_1/k)$ to compute $\E[T_2^S]$.
+Similarly, it suffices to compute first and second moments of $S_1/k$ and $\Sigma(N_2^L-k+1, S_1/k)$ to compute $\E[T_2^L]$.
 It is easy to see that $\E[S_1/k]=1/(k\mu_1)$ and $\E[(S_1/k)^2]=2/(k\mu_1)^2$.
-Likewise, we can compute $\E[(N_2^S-k+1)\square (S_1/k)]=\E[N_2^S]/(k\mu_1)$.
-Lastly, to compute $\E[((N_2^S-k+1)\square (S_1/k))^2]$, we have
+Likewise, we can compute $\E[\Sigma(N_2^L-k+1, S_1/k)]=(\E[N_2^L]-k+1)/(k\mu_1)$.
+Lastly, to compute $\E[\Sigma(N_2^L-k+1, S_1/k)^2]$, we have

-Therefore, we have shown that it suffices to compute the first and second moments of $N_1^L$ and $N_2^S$ to compute $\E[T_1^L]$ and $\E[T_2^S]$. \end{proof}
+Therefore, we have shown that it suffices to compute the first and second moments of $N_1^H$ and $N_2^L$ to compute $\E[T_1^H]$ and $\E[T_2^L]$. \end{proof}

-We now analyze the mean response time over all large jobs that arrive in any of phases 2, 3, or 4, and the mean response time over all small jobs that arrive in either phases 1 or 4. \begin{restatable}{lemma}{rexcess} The mean response time $\E[T_{2,3,4}^L]$ of large jobs which arrive during phases 2, 3, or 4, and the mean response time $\E[T_{1,4}^S]$ of small jobs which arrive during phases 1 or 4, are given by:
+We now analyze the mean response time over all heavy jobs that arrive in any of phases 2, 3, or 4, and the mean response time over all light jobs that arrive in either phases 1 or 4. \begin{restatable}{lemma}{rexcess} The mean response time $\E[T_{2,3,4}^H]$ of heavy jobs which arrive during phases 2, 3, or 4, and the mean response time $\E[T_{1,4}^L]$ of light jobs which arrive during phases 1 or 4, are given by:

-\end{restatable} \begin{proof} Consider a tagged large job that arrives into the system in any of phases 2, 3, or 4.
-On arrival, this tagged job sees all the large job arrivals between the start of the most recent phase 2 and the current time in the system.
+\end{restatable} \begin{proof} Consider a tagged heavy job that arrives into the system in any of phases 2, 3, or 4.
+On arrival, this tagged job sees all the heavy job arrivals between the start of the most recent phase 2 and the current time in the system.
 Hence, the tagged job needs to wait until these jobs are completed in the upcoming phase 1 before it can begin receiving service.
-Let $\phase_a^L$ be the \emph{age} of the $\phase_2+\phase_{3}+\phase_4$ period, the elapsed time from the beginning of phase 2 an arrival during this period sees, and $\phase_e^L$ be the \emph{excess} of the $\phase_2+\phase_{3}+\phase_4$ period, the time until the end of phase 4 an arrival during this period sees.
-On average, the tagged large job sees $\lambda_k \E[\phase_a^L]$ large jobs in the system at the time it arrives into the system.
-Hence, the mean work the large job sees is $\frac{\lambda_k}{\mu_k}\E[\phase_a^L]$.
+Let $\phase_a^H$ be the \emph{age} of the $\phase_2+\phase_{3}+\phase_4$ period, the elapsed time from the beginning of phase 2 an arrival during this period sees, and $\phase_e^H$ be the \emph{excess} of the $\phase_2+\phase_{3}+\phase_4$ period, the time until the end of phase 4 an arrival during this period sees.
+On average, the tagged heavy job sees $\lambda_k \E[\phase_a^H]$ heavy jobs in the system at the time it arrives into the system.
+Hence, the mean work the heavy job sees is $\frac{\lambda_k}{\mu_k}\E[\phase_a^H]$.